-Except as provided in the last sentence of § 158-5A, the Director of Building Code Enforcement and Land Use Administration must issue a permit before any plumbing work, including the installation of gas appliances or the installation, removal or abandonment of oil or gas storage tanks, is started or before there are any additions or alterations made to existing installations.
-The application for the permit shall be made on forms approved by the Director of Building Code Enforcement and Land Use Administration and shall be signed by a licensed master plumber.
-The application shall be filed in the office of the Director of Building Code Enforcement and Land Use Administration, together with plans and a description, in duplicate, showing and describing the proposed plumbing work.
+Except as provided in the last sentence of § 158-5A, the Building Inspector or the Director of Building Code Enforcement and Land Use Administration must issue a permit before any plumbing work, including the installation of gas appliances or the installation, removal or abandonment of oil or gas storage tanks, is started or before there are any additions or alterations made to existing installations.
+The application for the permit shall be made on forms approved by the Building Inspector or the Director of Building Code Enforcement and Land Use Administration and shall be signed by a licensed master plumber.
+The application shall be filed in the office of the Building Inspector or the Director of Building Code Enforcement and Land Use Administration, together with plans and a description, in duplicate, showing and describing the proposed plumbing work.
 No permit shall be required when the only plumbing work to be done is the removal of stoppages, the repair of leaks or when plumbing fixtures or residential cooking appliances are replaced without altering or disturbing any gas supply piping, drain, soil, waste or vent pipe.

 The plans filed with the application shall consist of such floor plans and sections as may be necessary to show clearly all the work to be done, including all sewers, drains, soil, waste and vent pipes.
 The plans also shall show the location of fixtures, their traps and connections.
 The plans may be drawn to scale in ink or be prints produced to scale.

-Modification of approved plans or of the work described therein shall not be permitted until such changes are approved, in writing, by the Director of Building Code Enforcement and Land Use Administration on written application, signed by a master plumber.
+Modification of approved plans or of the work described therein shall not be permitted until such changes are approved, in writing, by the Building Inspector or the Director of Building Code Enforcement and Land Use Administration on written application, signed by a master plumber.